-sim:constraint-angle-theta = float (default 0) When a constrained integrator is used in a normal program, this variable controls the angle of the magnetisation of the.
-Whole system from the x-axis [degrees].
-In constrained simulations (such as c,c anisotropy) this has no effect.
+sim:constraint-angle-theta = float (default 0) When a constrained integrator is used in a normal program, this variable controls the angle of the magnetisation of the whole system from the x-axis [degrees].
+In constrained simulations (such as cmc anisotropy) this has no effect.

-sim:constraint-angle-theta-minimum float (default 0)

-sim:constraint-angle-theta-maximum
+sim:constraint-angle-theta-minimum float (default 0) The minimum angle of theta that the global magnetisation is constrained to in a constrained angle series, used in sim:program = cmc-anisotropy.